lital-tuli/lital-tuli/README.md

 ### Versatile Blog Template

+This client template is designed to be adaptable for different blog types:
 - **Article Listing:**
-  The home page displays a list of articles.
-The articles are cached in Redux, so they won't be re-fetched on every render.
+  The home page displays a list of articles, which are cached in Redux so that data is not re-fetched unnecessarily.

+- **Comments:**
+  Comments for articles are fetched and displayed, including support for nested (replying) comments.

 - **User Authentication:**
-  Users can log in to receive JWT tokens.
-The refresh token is stored in session storage, and the authentication state is managed by Redux.
-User roles (extracted from the JWT payload) are used to control frontend permissions.
+  Users can log in via a form; the refresh token is stored in session storage, and the Redux auth state determines if a user is logged in.
+The JWT payload includes a `user_group` field for role-based permissions.

-- **Dynamic Routing:**
+- **Routing:**
-  The client uses React Router DOM to handle navigation between pages (e.g., home, login, article details).
+  Client-side routing is handled by React Router DOM, enabling smooth navigation between pages.

 ---

 ## Backend Integration

-This React client is designed to work with the DjangoServer_Blog backend.
+This React client is designed to work seamlessly with the [DjangoServer_Blog](https://github.com/GuyHasan/DjangoServer_Blog) backend.
 Configure the API URL in your `.env` file:

 ```dotenv
 VITE_API_URL=http://127.0.0.1:8000/api
 ```

-For backend setup details, see the [DjangoServer_Blog README](https://github.com/GuyHasan/DjangoServer_Blog).
+The backend handles articles, comments, and authentication (including JWT token refresh).
+Refer to the DjangoServer_Blog README for full backend setup and API route details.

 ---